-When running the BluePippin, characteristics of input DNA can affect separation resolution and efficiency of product recovery.
+When running the Pippin Prep, characteristics of input DNA can affect separation resolution and efficiency of product recovery.
 The following general guidelines should be followed:

-- lonic strength: The ionic strength of the sample should be lower than the ionic strength of the buffer (80mM monovalent ions).
+- Ionic strength: The ionic strength of the sample should be lower than the ionic strength of the buffer (80mM monovalent ions).
 High salt concentrations can result in slower than expected DNA mobility. - Protein in the sample: DNA-binding proteins such as ligases or polymerases can affect the mobility of fragments during separation.
 Proteins can also reduce DNA recovery from the elution module by increasing the binding of DNA to the ultrafiltration membrane at the back of the elution module.
 For best results, samples should be de-proteinized prior to loading whenever possible. - Input DNA size distribution: A knowledge of the input size distribution is obviously important to program accurate size selection settings.
-BluePippin cassettes are calibrated using the Agilent Bioanalyzer to evaluate input and product sizes, and so, for best results, input size distributions should be evaluated using the Bioanalyzer.
+Pippin Prep cassettes are calibrated using the Agilent Bioanalyzer to evaluate input and product sizes, and so, for best results, input size distributions should be evaluated using the Bioanalyzer.
 For low concentration samples, the Agilent HS chip is very useful.

-Preparing DNA Samples for the BluePippin
+Preparing DNA Samples for the Pippin Prep

 - 1. Bring DNA sample up to 30μl with TE. - 2.
-Bring internal standard mix (or loading solution if using an external marker) to room temperature. - 3.
-For each sample, combine 30μl of DNA sample with 10μl of internal standard mix (or loading solution). - 4.
+Bring loading solution to room temperature. - 3.
+For each sample, combine 30μl of DNA sample with 10μl of loading solution or loading solution/marker mix. - 4.
 Mix samples thoroughly (vortex mixer).
 Briefly centrifuge to collect.